Sewdn/meteor-collection-behaviours/README.md

-# Meteor Collection Behaviours
+# Mongo Collection Behaviours

-Extends Meteor.Collection with custom behaviour patterns.
+Extends Mongo.Collection with custom behaviour patterns.

 Uses the excellent collection-hooks package to hook into collection hooks.